 Elderly dogs and puppies are also more likely to feel the cold than a fit, active, and healthy adult dog.

 To Help a Nervous Dog Feel More Secure

 If you have a nervous dog, it may respond well to a Thundershirt or a tighter fitting sweater or doggy t-shirt.
 The "snuggly" pressure created has often been shown to have a calming effect.

 It's important to remember, though, that this doesn’t work for every dog, and it's essential to make sure that if your dog is nervous, you should introduce it to the item gradually, when your dog is relaxed and in conjunction with lots of tasty rewards.

 After an Operation or Illness

-  If your dog has a nasty skin condition, grass allergy, or a wound from an operation, sometimes putting them in a little doggy coverall or t-shirt can help prevent further irritation and stop them from worrying any sores.
+If your dog has a nasty skin infection, contact allergy, or surgical incision, sometimes putting them in a little doggy coverall or t-shirt can help protect the skin and stop them from licking and delaying healing.

-  Don’t forget that this is not a solution to a skin condition or allergy problem and it is vital to seek advice from a vet if an issue persists.
+Don’t forget that this is not a solution for all skin conditions and it is vital to seek advice from a vet if an issue develops.

 For a Photo Opp (If Your Dog Is Comfortable)